Overview

 Common Activities

-Course: Writing NIH Grants for Research with AI/AN Communities TBDTBD
+• Coursework: Writing NIH Grants for Research with AI/AN Communities

 Tailored Activities

-Each Scholar will work with NCRE program mentors, Drs.
-Sarche, Ivanich, and Whitesell to develop a Tailored Career Development Plan (TCDP).
-Each Scholar’s TCDP will include at least one writing goal – either the publication of a research paper or the submission of a grant application.
+Each Scholar works with an NCRE program mentor to develop a Tailored Career Development Plan (TCDP).
+Scholar TCDPs include at least one writing goal – either the publication of a research paper or the submission of a grant application.
 For postdoctoral Scholars, this may include preparing a full application for submission (e.g., a K award or R series) or developing a strategic plan for peer-review publication to build a portfolio that will support an application within two years of completing the NCRE Scholars program.
 Predoctoral Scholars may focus writing efforts on a manuscript for peer-review publication (for example, tied to their dissertation) or on developing a predoctoral fellowship application (e.g., F31).
 The individualized writing goals will form the basis for each Scholar’s activities during the Intensive Writing Retreats and are expected to be completed within 12 months of beginning the program.

-In addition to the specific writing goals, each Scholar will be able to select TCDP activities that support their career development.
+In addition to the specific writing goals, each Scholar selects TCDP activities that are tailored to their individual career development goals.
 Examples include:

-1. Participating in training related to career development goals (e.g., statistical or methodological training)
+1. Participating in one or more research trainings (e.g., statistical or methodological training)

-2. Traveling to a research mentor's lab or institution, and/or to a Native community with whom the mentor works, to participate in data collection or analysis, meeting with other research team members and community collaborators, attending a tribal research advisory board meeting, etc.
+2. Traveling to a research mentor's lab or institution, and/or partner community with whom the mentor works, to participate in data collection or analysis, meeting with other research team members and community collaborators, attending a Tribal research advisory board meeting, etc.

 3. Attending and presenting research at an additional relevant national research conference (e.g., Society for Research on Child Development, Society for Research on Adolescence, American Psychological Association Division 45/The Society for the Psychology Study of Ethnic Minority Issues, etc.)